 - Certificates are available at all India Post Offices and KVP Application forms are available online as well as at India Post Offices and select banks.

-- Premature encashment allowed after two and half years subject to terms and conditions.
+- Premature encashment allowed after two and a half years subject to terms and conditions.

 - The maturity period may change based on rate changes made by the Ministry of Finance.
 However, the maturity value is pre-printed on the certificate issued.